Bedes055

 Year Group Career Programme

 Every academic year we strive to extend our careers provision to each year group.
-The overview below is supported by a more detailed plan,available to view here.
+The overview below is supported by a more detailed plan, available to view here.

 Year 7 and 8

 In Year 7 and 8 during Citizenship lessons, students are encouraged to think about their strengths, the transferable skills they already have, their interests and the world of work.
+We introduce students to the world of work by inviting employers to talk to students about their role, industry and personal career journey.

 Year 9